iibrahimli/nst/README.md

 ## Theory

 As the researchers mention in the paper, the key takeaway is that the information about the content and style of an image is disentangled and we can separate them by extracting specific features from an image using a CNN.
-The original paper uses VGG-19 trained on the ImageNet dataset for this purpose.
+The original paper uses [VGG-19](https://arxiv.org/abs/1409.1556) trained on [ImageNet](http://www.image-net.org/) for this purpose.
 I will give a brief high-level overview here.
 We consider 3 images: the input image, a content image, and a style image.
 The input image is the one we modify to obtain the result.
 Content and style images provide the content and style features respectively.
 The problem is formulated as an optimization problem, where we aim to minimize a loss function with respect to the input image.
 The loss function is a linear combination of content loss and style loss (total variation loss may also be added).
 Each of these losses have a scalar weight associated to them which is a hyperparameter.
 We change the input image using the gradient from the loss function.

 ### Content loss